Harikrishnan6336/Python_Learn_From_Home/README.md

 ## Resource

-The adviced resource(by TinkerHub) to learn Object Oriented Programming in Python are as follows :
+The adviced resource(by TinkerHub) to learn Object Oriented Programming in Python is as follows :

 https://www.tutorialspoint.com/python/python_classes_objects.htm